sourdoughmaths

 Baker's percentage, explained

-Baker's percentage is how professional bakers write recipes.
+Baker's percentage is how professional bakers write recipes, and once it clicks it changes how you read every recipe you ever see again.
 Every ingredient is expressed as a percentage of the total flour weight.
-Flour is always 100%.
-Water at 72% means 72g of water for every 100g of flour.
-Salt at 2% means 2g of salt for every 100g of flour.
+Flour is always 100 percent.
+Water at 72 percent means 72g of water for every 100g of flour.
+Salt at 2 percent means 2g of salt for every 100g of flour.
+The flour is the anchor, and everything else is measured against it.

 Why bakers do it this way

 It scales effortlessly.
-Whether you're baking one 800g loaf or twenty 1kg loaves, the percentages stay the same - you just multiply the flour weight.
-It also makes recipe comparison meaningful: when someone says "75% hydration", you know exactly what they mean regardless of batch size.
+Whether you are baking one 800g loaf or twenty 1kg loaves, the percentages stay the same and you just multiply the flour weight.
+It also makes recipe comparison meaningful: when someone says "75 percent hydration", you know exactly what they mean regardless of batch size, and you can compare two recipes that use completely different quantities at a glance.

 The standard sourdough percentages